Contents

 Case 1: Ingesting an External Plugin Repo

-The first was ingesting my own Claude Code Plugin repo (emilwu-plugins), which contains three plugins already in production use: investigate (parallel cross-repo investigation), claude-insights-command (session analysis reports), and claude-insights-skill (same thing but in Skill form).
+The first was ingesting the knowledge from my own Claude Code Plugin repo (emilwu-plugins), which contains three plugins already in production use: investigate (parallel cross-repo investigation), claude-insights-command (session analysis reports), and claude-insights-skill (same thing but in Skill form).

 After Em read 16 files, it produced 3 new pages (a source, an entity, and a new concept: multi-phase-llm-pipeline) and updated 4 existing pages (subagent-pattern gained two real-world cases, plugin-packaging got distribution details filled in).

-Case 2: Ingesting 10 Conversation Logs from the Build Process
+Case 2: Ingesting 10 Conversation Logs from When the Agent Team Was Being Built

 The second case is the one I described at the start — ingesting 10 conversation logs from my interactions with different Agents while building the Agent Team.
-This ingest had a prologue: the first time I gave the instruction, Em started following the standard flow and reading files, but I interrupted it and gave a richer instruction instead.
+This ingest was a little different: I gave Em the instruction to start reading files following the standard flow, then immediately interrupted and gave a richer Prompt instead.

-I interrupted because I realized the standard flow wasn’t enough.
+Why?
+Because I realized the standard flow wasn’t enough.
 These conversation logs weren’t “knowledge documents” — they were “records of work in progress.”
-Em needed to extract patterns from the work process, not store the conversation content.
-So in the new instruction I wrote: “This is the process of how I built the entire Agent Team.
-Extract the knowledge embedded in the process — look at how I coordinated these Agents to get things done, because that’s what Agent GM needs to learn.
-The communication patterns between these Agents can also serve as a basis for designing the inbox and communication mechanisms.”
+Em needed to extract patterns from the work process, not just pull out the highlights of the conversation content.
+Those two approaches produce very different results.
+If you’ve ever had an AI summarize your conversation logs for improvement, you’ve probably noticed that giving direction vs. not giving direction makes a huge difference.
+So in the second Prompt I wrote: “This is the process of how I built the entire Agent Team.
+Extract the knowledge embedded in the process — focus on how I coordinated these Agents to get things done, because that’s what Agent GM needs to learn.
+The communication patterns in these conversations are also important, because they serve as the basis for designing the inbox and communication mechanisms.”

-What made that instruction matter: ingest quality depends not just on Em’s ability, but also on the direction the human provides.
-If you just hand Em a pile of files and say “ingest,” it will use its own judgment to decide what’s important — but it doesn’t have the implicit context in your head, like “the coordination patterns in these conversations are things GM will need to learn later.”
-Without that, the extraction result might not go in the direction you want.
-That said, be careful not to give too much detail — you don’t want the Agent trying to piece together something from the conversation that simply isn’t there.
+What made that Prompt matter: ingest quality depends not just on Em’s ability, but also on the direction and guidance the human provides.
+If you just hand Em a pile of files and say “ingest,” it will use its own judgment to decide what’s important.
+For a GitHub repo, an article, or a news piece, that might be fine — but for conversation logs that already have context, Agent doesn’t have the context that’s in your head, like “the coordination patterns in these conversations are things GM will need to learn.”
+Without that, the extraction can go off in the wrong direction.
+That said, we also have to be careful not to over-specify — you don’t want the Agent trying to piece together something from the conversation that simply isn’t there.

 In the end, Em extracted from 10 conversations: bootstrap-agent-pattern (the pattern of Agent G as a temporary builder), prompt-relay-pattern (the current state of humans manually passing prompts between Agents — exactly what GM needs to automate), cross-machine-registry-pattern (Agent registration and sync across machines), and a source summary organizing “5 patterns of Human as Coordinator.”
 All of it laid the foundation for the Agent Team’s continued development.